-There’s no guarantee this works all the time because there are different factors at play here but, if you keep all of them in mind, then you’re almost sure to make those first sparks after 5 minutes (plus or minus).
-All you need is a fireboard, a spindle and your hands.
+There’s no guarantee this will work because there are different factors at play here but, if you keep all of them in mind, then you’re almost sure to make those first sparks after 5 minutes (plus or minus).
+All you need is a fireboard, and a spindle.

 Step 1: choose the wood carefully.
 Some types of woods work better than others.
-Soft woods such as aspen, cedar, mullein, or willow.
-This all depends on the region in which you’re located, of course.
+Soft woods such as aspen, cedar, mullein, or willow, depending on where you’re located.

-Step 2: cut up your baseboard using a knife.
+Step 2: cut up your baseboard with a knife.
 Make sure it’s relatively thin and flat.
 It’s best to make both your spindle and the board from the same wood/branch.

 Step 3: create your simple.
 It shouldn’t be more than a quarter of an inch in diameter, though, but you don’t want it too small, either.

 Step 4: cut a notch inside your fireboard that is V shaped, then create a small round depression next to it.
 As you rotate the spindle, the coal that is formed will stay inside the depression but the v-shaped notch will allow it to breathe.